 - Contact your tribe to find out the submission deadline and learn more about the application process (e.g. documents required, official or unofficial transcripts, apply each academic year or semester, renewal requirements, funding amounts)

-- Find out if you have a specific counselor at your tribe's higher education office and share their contact information with your UA financial aid counselor
+- Find out if you have a specific counselor at your tribe's higher education office and include it on your FNA

 - Ensure you are enrolled in the appropriate number of units your tribe requires to receive funding each semester